rejmank/blog/content/books/Goedl.md

 ---
-title: Troy by Stephen Fry
+title: 'Journey to the Edge of Reason: The Life of Kurt Gödel by Stephen Budiansky'
 author:
 - Rejman Jiří
 tags: